mateusmed/custom-menu-cli/README.md

 - Menu structure defined by a JSON file.
 - Easy to configure and use.
 - Support for command execution with confirmation.
+- Execute action sequences directly from the command line.

 ## Releases